nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 **Q**: How do I clear all the tasks under a certain tag?<br>
 **A**: Navigate to `Priority` tab, click the `Clear All` button.
 There will be a confirmation prompt upon doing so, click confirm to clear the tasks of the tags.

+**Q**: Will I get reminded if the deadline of certain high priority tasks are near?
+**A**: For the tasks that is due in the next 24 hours, it will be distinguished by the colours on its name.

 ## 4. Command Summary